Euphorbia maleolens

 Photographer: Judd Kirkel Welwitch

 Euphorbia maleolens, commonly known in Afrikaans as the stinkvingerpol (stinking finger tuft), is a dwarf succulent without spines growing from a substantial, obovoid, tuberous rootstock.
-Finger-like stems radiate angled up from the perimeter of the flat, above-ground top of the main plant body that is mainly hidden in the ground.
+Finger-like stems radiate angled up and out from the perimeter of the flat, above-ground top of the main plant body that is mainly hidden in the ground.

 The plant is smelly.
 Either the latex in plant parts exude the foul stench, or it comes from a sticky secretion of the glands.
 The specific epithet, maleolens, derived from the Latin words male meaning badly and olens meaning smelly, stinking or musty, refers to this smell.